instructlab/instructlab/docs/README-osbuild.md

 or you can check the IDs with `composer-cli compose status`

 Check e.g. with `lsblk` where your USB drive is.
-Please be careful to take the correct device and repace `/dev/sd_SOMETHING` in the command below.
+Please be careful to take the correct device and replace `/dev/sd_SOMETHING` in the command below.
 WARNING!
 This will erase all data on the disk given!

 ```